-If an issue comes up, do not start talking to your friends before you talk to the person who you are dating.
+If an issue comes up, talk to the person you're dating first.
 One of the worst things to hear is that the person you care for is having concerns, but hasn't voiced them to you first.
 This is especially true with text messaging because those messages can spread like wildfire.
 It may not always be possible to address an issue right when it happens so consider creating a code word either of you could use when there's an issue that needs attention can be helpful.
 Text the code word or slip him/her a note with the code word on it so he/she is aware you're upset before anyone else gets the chance to spill the beans.
 Then, when you have time, talk it out.

 Be Respectful to Your Boyfriend/Girlfriend